rcbao/robot-with-memory/README.md

 print("Absolute path of PandaWristCam:", path)
 ```

-Replace its contents with the following:
+Then, replace its contents with the following:

 ```python
 import numpy as np